rishirajrandive/uml-parser/README.md

 **UML Parser** is an application to generate UML Class diagrams for Java classes.
 This project tasks are managed by Kanban board created using [Waffle](https://waffle.io/)

-Following are the libraries used in this project:
+Following are the tools/libraries used in this project:

 1. **[Javaparser](http://javaparser.org/index.html)**: Easy to understand and use, it gives Abstract Syntax Tree (AST) from java code.
 Parsed java class can be easily processed to generate the UML diagram